-Visitors - on your first few visits to UUCF, we will ask you to fill out a temporary name badge.
-We ask all of members and friends to wear name badges as well, so you won't be alone!
-Name badges helps us create a community in which everyone is known by name and missed when absent.
+On your first few visits to UUCF, we will ask you to fill out a temporary name badge.
+(We ask all of members and friends to wear name badges as well, so everyone else will be wearing a name tag as well.
+We seek to be a community where each person is known by name and missed when absent.)
 We will also invite you to fill out a Visitor Information Form.
 We would also be glad to tell you more about our congregation, introduce any children to our Director of Religious Education, or help connect you with any of our programs that you may find of interest.
-You are also invited at anytime to make an appointment with our to tell him more of what brought you to UUCF, and he can tell you more about the congregation and answer any questions you may have.
+You are also invited at anytime to make an appointment with our to share more of your story, asks any questions you may have, and learn more about the congregation.

-Friends - if you begin to participate regularly, we will be glad to make a permanent name badge for you.
-At this point, we will begin listing your name in our printed UUCF Directory.
-As a Friend of UUCF, you may serve on committees, but not become a committee chair.
+If you begin to participate regularly, we will be glad to make a permanent name badge for you.
+At this point, we will begin listing your name in our UUCF Directory.

 Welcoming Litany for New Members

 It is important to recall on such occasions what makes Unitarian Universalism a non-creedal--but rather covenantal--religious movement.
 In the words of a former president of the UUA, "The memory we seek to embody is of forebears wise enough to put aside the creedal question of 'What do we all believe in common?' for more profound, covenantal questions:

 - How shall we treat and help one another here?

 - What promises shall we make to help deepen one another's lives in the time we have?"

 New Members: As free individuals, we enter into a covenant with the members of this congregation, promising our mutual trust and support.

 Current Members: We have known you as friends, and we welcome you as members of the Unitarian Universalist Congregation of Frederick.
 We celebrate your decision to journey with us, and promise you our mutual trust and support.